Affiliation | Tracking and attribution rules

 From the customer's point of view, the entire journey is done on the Brand's e-Commerce site, which integrates Popsell's functionalities through embedded widgets.

-The Popsell application is used exclusively by Ambassadors.
+The Popsell application is used exclusively by Members.

 New inbound traffic vs existing traffic

-With the Embedded scenario, part of the traffic made on the Ambassador’s profiles and publications is due to the display of their publications on the e-Commerce pages (via the Publication and Community widgets).
+With the Embedded scenario, part of the traffic made on the Member’s profiles and publications is due to the display of their publications on the e-Commerce pages (via the Publication and Community widgets).

-The ambassadors are therefore not the cause of the customer's visit to the site.
-It is therefore necessary to make a distinction between the inbound traffic brought by the ambassadors, and the traffic already existing on the site, and brought by usual means (SEO, SEA, Marketing campaigns …).
+Members are therefore not the cause of the customer's visit to the site.
+It is therefore necessary to make a distinction between the inbound traffic brought by members, and the traffic already existing on the site, and brought by usual means (SEO, SEA, Marketing campaigns …).

-The challenges can be programmed according to different rules, and reward only the traffic brought by the ambassadors.
+Challenges can be programmed according to different rules, and reward only the traffic brought by Members.

-It is also possible to reward the transformation of an existing visitor into a buyer, a visitor who may have been influenced by the publication of an ambassador.
+It is also possible to reward the transformation of an existing visitor into a buyer, a visitor who may have been influenced by the publication of a member.
 But this reward should be different (gain lower than the contribution of traffic)

 Filtering the inbound traffic